Internal Medicine Injuries: heart, cardiovascular, respiratory, kidney, liver, bladder

-While many of these may have genetic causes, heart injuries can be considered work injuries if they are aggravated or caused by stress on the job.
+Although some of these conditions may have genetic origins, they can be deemed work injuries if aggravated or caused by job-related stress.

 Other internal injuries may include:

 Hernias: Resulting from the bulging of internal organs or tissues through the abdomen, often caused by lifting heavy weights or weights, especially if poor posture was used or the worker was fatigued.

 Gastrointestinal injuries: Aggravated by workplace stress, these involve harm to the gastrointestinal tract or glands, comprising the oral cavity, esophagus, stomach, small and large intestines, rectum, and anus.
 This can result in acid reflux, heart burn, chest pain.

 Work-induced internal injuries can have enduring effects on one's health.
 Unfortunately, workers' compensation insurers may deny coverage for heart or internal injuries due to the complexity of linking them to workplace causes.
 However, this denial should not leave workers without recourse.

 Jobs That May Lead to Heart Injury in Encino

 Several occupations may pose a risk of heart injury or disease, including:

 These examples illustrate the diverse factors that can contribute to heart disease and injury.
 Employers should be aware of these risks and take measures to reduce them, such as providing regular breaks and promoting physical activity.